 Information on funding available for local roads under Infrastructure Investment and the Financial Assistance Grants.

 The programme delivers improved safety and productivity outcomes for heavy vehicle operators.

 Provides funding for land transport research, intelligent transport initiatives and corridor studies.

 The programme upgrades bridges to improve productivity, safety and community access.

 The Programme will provide jurisdictions with funding towards priority improvements to Australia's key national highway networks.

 Programmes and projects that were completed in the period 2008-09 to 2013-14.

-The Stronger Communities Programme will deliver $45 million over two years commencing in 2015-16.
+The Stronger Communities Programme is providing $67.5 million over three funding rounds commencing in 2015-16.

 The Programme is an initiative of the Australian Government that will provide grant funding for projects that support the community and economic and social projects which contribute to the development and community amenity of the Indian Ocean Territories of Christmas Island and the Cocos (Keeling) Islands.